Australia's 150 years of Dog Registration

 Mastiff born 1889

-New South Wales (NSW) also historically had at least 2 governing bodies.
+New South Wales (NSW) also historically had 2 governing bodies, one being the precursor of the Kennel Association of NSW.
 But in 1948 the RAS Kennel Control was appointed publishing litter registrations from 1964.
 In 1989 the NSW Canine Council broke away from the RAS and became the independent body known since 1994 as the Royal NSW Canine Council Ltd.

 In 1948 Queensland's dog affairs also commenced their alliance with Royal National Association (RNA) under the banner of the Canine Control Council of Queensland, publishing litter registrations from 1959.
 Queensland was the most recent State to break away from an alliance with RNA and in 2012 it became the Canine Control Council (Queensland) Ltd.